anilabhabaral/Update-eap-configuration-using-configmap-volume/README.md

 oc set volume dc $DC_NAME --add --name=standalone --mount-path=/opt/eap/standalone/configuration/standalone-openshift.xml --sub-path=standalone-openshift.xml --type=configmap --configmap-name=standalone
 ```

+Note: If you are using deployment instead of DeploymentConfig then replace `dc` with `deployment` in the above commands.

 # By using CLI script

 1. Create a CLI script(.cli) file with the required CLI commands.
 For example: